LaconicNetwork/loro-testnet/docs/service-provider-setup.md

-## Select and boot servers
+# Service Provider Setup Guide

+## Requirements

 Using Digital Ocean's droplets as reference, these are the minimum suggested specifications:

+- daemon (4G RAM, 25G Disk)
+  - This host will run `laconicd`.
+You can set up a private testnet for testing purposes.
 - orchestrator (4G RAM, 25G Disk)
-- daemon (4G RAM, 25G Disk)
+  - You will manage the entire Service Provider infrastructure from this host.
 - control (8vCPUs, 32G RAM, 300G Disk)

-## Access control

-This is personal preference.
-At minimum, create new users and disable root access.
-The daemon and control will need an `so` user, see below.
+  - This host will run a cluster to deploy all the applications requested from the Laconic chain.

-## Initial Ubuntu base setup
+## Initial Ubuntu base setup: `control` and `daemon` hosts

-**On daemon and control:**

 1. Set unique hostnames